config-syncer/config-syncer/docs/guides/cluster-events/event-forwarder.md

 ## Next Steps
+ - See the list of supported notifiers [here](/docs/guides/cluster-events/notifiers.md).
- - Learn how to use Kubed to take periodic snapshots of a Kubernetes cluster [here](/docs/guides/cluster-snapshot.md).
+ - Learn how to use Kubed to protect your Kubernetes cluster from disasters [here](/docs/guides/disaster-recovery/).
- - To setup a recycle bin for deleted and/or updated Kubernetes objects, please visit [here](/docs/guides/recycle-bin.md).
- - Need to keep some configuration synchronized across namespaces?
-Try [Kubed config syncer](/docs/guides/config-syncer.md).
+ - Need to keep configmaps/secrets synchronized across namespaces or clusters?
+Try [Kubed config syncer](/docs/guides/config-syncer/).
  - Out of disk space because of too much logs in Elasticsearch or metrics in InfluxDB?
 Configure [janitors](/docs/guides/janitors.md) to delete old data.
- - See the list of supported notifiers [here](/docs/guides/notifiers.md).
  - Wondering what features are coming next?
-Please visit [here](/ROADMAP.md).
+Please visit [here](/docs/roadmap.md).
  - Want to hack on Kubed?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).